 Dr. Olga Lavrova is a Faculty Advisor for Team ASUNM.
 She is an Assistant Professor with the Electrical and Computer Engineering Department at the University of New Mexico.
 Her research interests include photovoltaics and nano-scale semiconductor structures for photovoltaic applications, as well as Smart Grid and emerging energy generation, distribution and storage technologies.
 Dr. Olga Lavrova is also the founder and faculty advisor for UNM’s Solar Car team.
 She also pioneered collaboration between the ECE Department and School of Architecture at UNM, which lead to two “Solar House” competitions.

-Adrienne is an undergraduate at the University of New Mexico majoring in Interdisciplinary Film and Media production.
-As a Technical Specialist at the RAVE lab, Adrienne’s responsibilities include 3D modeling, animating, rigging, and texturing for 360 videos and video games.
+Adrienne was an undergraduate at the University of New Mexico majoring in Interdisciplinary Film and Media production.
+As a Technical Specialist at the RAVE lab, Adrienne’s responsibilities included 3D modeling, animating, rigging, and texturing for 360 videos and video games.

-Kim is an undergraduate in Computer Science at the University of New Mexico.
-At The RAVE lab she works as a Game Designer on projects such as the Virtual Energy World.
+Kim was an undergraduate in Computer Science at the University of New Mexico.
+At The RAVE lab she worked as a Game Designer on projects such as the Virtual Energy World.

 Mason is a student at the University of New Mexico and is currently pursuing a BBA in Business Administration with a focus in management information systems and a minor in classical history.
 Mason is the 2D concept artist for all RAVE lab projects.

-Megan Hayden is undergraduate at The University of New Mexico with a concentration in Finance and a Minor in economics.
-Megan’s responsibilities at the RAVE lab include producing videos to promote STEM research, creating graphics/posters, producing music, participating in competitions, and conducting research.
+Megan Hayden was undergraduate at The University of New Mexico with a concentration in Finance and a Minor in economics.
+Megan’s responsibilities at the RAVE lab included: producing videos to promote STEM research, creating graphics/posters, producing music, participating in competitions, and conducting research.

-Melinda is an undergraduate in business administration at The University of New Mexico with concentrations in marketing and organizational leadership and a minor in psychology.
-At the RAVE Lab Melinda oversees promotional and marketing efforts, such as videos, research presentations, infographics, social media, and video games.
+Melinda was an undergraduate student in business administration at The University of New Mexico with concentrations in marketing and organizational leadership and a minor in psychology.
+At the RAVE Lab, Melinda oversaw promotional and marketing efforts, such as videos, research presentations, infographics, social media, and video games.

-Nicole is an undergraduate of Business Administration at the University of New Mexico.
-Her degree concentration is in Marketing while her Minor is in Spanish.
-As Social Media Manager, she is in charge of promoting RAVE lab projects via Facebook, Twitter, Instagram, Youtube, and other social media platforms.
+Nicole was an undergraduate of Business Administration at the University of New Mexico.
+Her degree concentration was in Marketing with a minor in Spanish.
+As Social Media Manager, she was in charge of promoting RAVE lab projects via Facebook, Twitter, Instagram, Youtube, and other social media platforms.

 Alan Seciwa has graduated from the University of New Mexico with a degree in MS ISA and a focus on cyber security.
 Alan was the 3D programmer responsible for creating landscapes and other objects.